ERROR 23505: Duplicate key value violates unique constraint

 Prevention

-• Use database-generated values (like serial or identity columns) for primary keys
+• Use database-generated values (serial or identity columns) for primary keys

 • Add validation in your application layer